 Figure 5: Micro USB connector.

 The RoboClaw has several different control modes that are suitable for a wide range of projects.
 In RC mode the RoboClaw can be controlled via an RC radio system or a microcontroller emulating one.
 Analog mode allows for the use of potentiometers or joysticks as a control input.
-Packet serial mode allows two way communication with a microcontroller for both control and feedback with the RoboClaw.
-Finally simple serial mode allows a microcontroller to send simple byte commands to the board for control of both motor channels.
+Packet serial mode allows two way communication with a microcontroller for both control and feedback.
+Finally, simple serial mode allows a microcontroller to send simple byte commands to the board for control of both motor channels.

-The RoboClaw features several feature to protect itself.
+The RoboClaw has several features to protect itself.
 Current limiting is automatic and the setpoint for current limiting can be set by the user in Motion Studio.
 The RoboClaw also has automatic temperature protection with preset setpoints.
 In the case of both types of protection the board will take the appropriate action to prevent damage to itself.

 RoboClaw can be used with both absolute and quadrature encoders and supports a decoding rate of up to 19.9 million pulses per second.
 Encoders allow the RoboClaw to precisely control both the speed and position of both motor channels.